MLLMEraser: Achieving Test-Time Unlearning in Multimodal Large Language Models through Activation Steering: Experimental Setups

 \paragraph{MMUnlearner.} The proposed {MMUnlearner} \citep{MMUnlearner} differs from the above training-based methods by leveraging saliency-driven parameter selection and targeted updates.
 It adaptively selects critical parameters most related to the forget set while minimizing disturbance to other components, reducing the risk of overfitting and preserving visual--textual grounding.
 This yields a more efficient and stable unlearning mechanism compared with conventional parameter-update paradigms.

+{\paragraph{MANU.} MANU \citep{manu} performs unlearning by selectively pruning neurons that contribute more to the forget set than to the retain set.
+The method first computes modality-aware neuron importance using activation statistics across multimodal and textual inputs, and then assigns each neuron a pruning score reflecting its relative contribution to forgotten knowledge.
+Neurons with the highest scores are pruned, enabling targeted removal of undesired multimodal behavior while minimizing disruption to retained capabilities.}

-\subsection{Implementation Details.}
+\subsection{Implementation Details}

 The vanilla and baseline models are implemented following the configurations reported in their original papers \citep{mllmu_bench,MMUnlearner}, ensuring consistency with prior unlearning studies.
 For both LLaVA-1.5 and Qwen-2.5-VL models, we adopt LoRA during fine-tuning to reduce memory usage.
 For our proposed method, the steering strength $\lambda$ is set to $0.3$ and the regularization parameter $\gamma=1.0$ on LLaVA-1.5-7B, while on Qwen-2.5-VL-7B we use $\lambda=0.25$ and $\gamma=0.1$.
+All experiments are conducted on NVIDIA A800 GPUs (80 GB).
 For the construction of harmful textual data, we follow the setting in \citep{adasteer} to construct the textual erasure direction.
 For adversarial visual samples, the clean images are sampled from ImageNet \citep{imagenet} and perturbation radius is set to $\epsilon = 16/255$.